-At £5.0m (2020/21 £5.0m), net cash inflow from operating activities.
-The College has sufficient liquidity to pay for its current liabilities with cash reserves of £14.1m, excluding the bank loan.
+At £0.4m (2022/23 £5.0m) net cash inflow from operating activities and total cash and deposits of £12.0m (2022/23 14.1m), the College has sufficient liquidity to pay for its current liabilities.

 The size of the College's total borrowing and its approach to interest rates has been calculated to ensure a reasonable cushion between the total cost of servicing debt and operating cashflow.
 During the year this margin was comfortably exceeded.
-Borrowing in the form of bank loans reduced to \pounds 13.2m (\pounds 14.0m in 2021/22).
+Borrowing in the form of bank loans reduced to £12.3m (£13.2m in 2022/23).